PlexRipper/PlexRipper/README.md

 Let others collect media for you and then just download everything!

+## Feedback

+Any feedback, good or bad, is very much appreciated!
+You can create an [Github issue](https://github.com/PlexRipper/PlexRipper/issues) or send an e-mail to [PlexRipper@protonmail.com](mailto:PlexRipper@protonmail.com?subject=[GitHub]%20Feedback%20PlexRipper).
+If you like to stay up to date with the progress, then consider following the [project](https://github.com/PlexRipper) and giving it a star if you like it!

 ## Goals

 - Be the best cross-platform Plex downloader there is!